 909.15.1.1 Requirements.
 Where the uppermost landing of an exit enclosure serves an occupiable floor located more than 75 feet above the lowest level of fire department vehicle access road, the stairway enclosure and associated exit passageway shall be mechanically pressurized with outdoor air, via one or more separate, dedicated pressurization systems.
 The operation of each stairway pressurization system shall be controlled through the fire alarm system.
 Fire, smoke, or fire/smoke dampers are prohibited in stairway pressurization systems.
 Isolation dampers are permitted in the outdoor air intake ductwork, where such dampers are provided with a hard-wired interlock with the drive or starter, that proves "damper open" position, and that the damper is configured to "fail" open from a control standpoint.
 Each stairway pressurization system shall be enclosed in an approved two-hour fire-resistive rated fire barrier and/or horizontal assembly from the outdoor air intake to the stairway enclosure penetration.
-Two-hour fire resistance rated duct wrap is permitted to substitute for the two-hour fire resistance rated fire barrier and/or horizontal assembly.
 Ductwork shall not be required within the stairway enclosure.